basho/basho_docs/source/languages/en/riak/ops/building/configuration.md

 ## Ring size

 The ring size, in Riak parlance, is the number of data partitions which comprise the cluster.
-This quantity impacts the scalability and performance of a cluster, and importantly, **it must be established before the cluster starts receiving data**.
+This quantity impacts the scalability and performance of a cluster, and, importantly, **it must be established before the cluster starts receiving data**.

 If the ring size is too large for the number of servers, disk I/O will be negatively impacted by the excessive number of concurrent databases running on each server.